Coconut oil is one of the few foods that can be classified as a “superfood.”

 They eat over 60% of their calories from coconuts and are the biggest consumers of saturated fat in the world.

-These people are in excellent health, with no evidence of heart disease (3).
+These people are in great health, with no evidence of heart disease (3).

 Another example of a population that eats a lot of coconut and remains in excellent health is the Kitavans (4).

-Bottom Line: Plenty of populations around the world have thrived for multiple generations eating massive amounts of coconut.
+Bottom Line: Plenty of populations around the world have thrived for multiple generations eating massive amounts of coconut fat.

 3. Coconut Oil Can Help You Burn More Fat

 Obesity is currently one of the biggest health problems in the world.